Constraints on Relic Magnetic Black Holes: The Effects of Proton Decay Catalysis on EMBH Bounds

-The EMBHs that are sinking toward the core, and those in the innermost region of the star are sitting in slightly different environments and will have different catalysis rates.
-We estimate the outer core where EMBHs are sinking to have a $T_{out}\sim7\times10^6$ K, and $\rho_{out}\sim50$ g cm$^{-3}$, and the inner core where the random walk EMBHs reside to have $T_{in}\sim 16\times10^6$ K and $\rho_{in}\sim 150$ g cm$^{-3}$.

-One can find the catalysis rates for sinking EMBHs, $f_{sink}$ and for random walk EMBH,$f_{rand}$, by putting $N_{sink}$ and $N_{rand}$ into equation \ref{eqn:catsun} with the appropriate temperatures and proton densities.
-The total catalysis rate is the sum of these two rates. $f_p = f_{sink}+f_{rand}$.
-This must be less than $f_p^{max}$ given by Super K. The Super K bounds on the EMBH abundance using $\sigma_{\text{QCD}}$ are shown in the Figure \ref{fig:catQCD}.
+The EMBHs actively sinking toward the core and those in the innermost region of the star are in different environments and have different catalysis rates.
+We estimate the outer core where EMBHs are sinking to have $T_{out}\sim7\times10^6$ K and $\rho_{out}\sim50$ g cm$^{-3}$, and the inner core where the random walk EMBHs reside to have $T_{in}\sim 16\times10^6$ K and $\rho_{in}\sim 150$ g cm$^{-3}$.
+Using this information and Eq.\eqref{eqn:catSun}, one can find the catalysis rates for both sinking and random walk EMBHs.
+Combining these gives the total proton decay rate, which must be less than $F_p^{max}$ given by Super K. The resulting bounds are shown in Fig.\ref{fig:catQCD}.